linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 |

-We're finally into the interface with our first project!
+We’re finally into the interface with our first project!
 We can now see a hierarchy tree in the left panel with the project, bodies and occultations of each.
-In the top panel there is also an Jobs modal that shows processes occuring, done and waiting.
+The top panel also shows a Jobs modal that shows processes occurring, done, and waiting.
 There you can manage your tasks.

 |